gtromano/CNN_SR_image_reconstruction/README.md

 ## Running the experiment

-I am used to jump from a script to the other.
-Hence, I will try to list all the scripts and the preferred order of execution.
-Hopefully, it is clear enough to reproduce everything.
+There is no correct order of execution.
+If one wish just to see the results, for example, just run [testing](testing.py).
+In any case, it follows a list of the script in the preferred order of execution.

 ### File Organization

-- **data**: folder containing the compressed numpy arrays necessary to the analysis.
 - **results**: folder containing some examples of what the neural net is capable of.

 The scripts are the following.
 One should run them in the order they are listed.

-- **data_preparation.py**: code for prepare the previous mentioned data.
+- [data_preparation.py](data_preparation.py): code for prepare the previous mentioned data.
 It is not strictly necessary to run it, because the data folder already contains all the necessary materials.
-- **model.py**: this is the main script, containing the architecture of the model and the lines necesary for the first training.
+- [model.py](model.py): this is the main script, containing the architecture of the model and the lines necesary for the first training.
-- **training.py**: code for training (and continue the training) for the model.
+- [training.py](training.py): code for training (and continue the training) for the model.
-- **testing.py**: code for testing the model and produce those graphs that are contained in the folder **results**
+- [testing.py](testing.py): code for testing the model and produce those graphs that are contained in the folder **results**
-- **testing_video.py**: code for generating from (almost) any video a test video and the predicted result.
+- [testing_video.py](testing_video.py): code for generating from (almost) any video a test video and the predicted result.

 The already trained model, lastly, is saved in the file: **model.h5**